RFID implants, NFC payment and the Mark of the Beast

 That covers the complete operation of the RFID microchip and the device to read its signal.
 No company could legally step in and manufacture a similar device.
 The patent is absolutely correct when it states that "The device meets the growing demand for a new level of safety and peace of mind."

 Verichip was successful in marketing and developing external RFID devices that track people at small and large scales.
-Their Hugs and HALO products track newborns while in the hospital.
+Their Hugs and HALO products still track newborns while in the hospital.
 RoamAlert and WatchMate are external devices used for security or "Wander Prevention".
 These technologies are now owned by Stanley Healthcare.

 Verichip Corp's implantable products included VeriMed, VeriGuard, VeriKid, and VeriPay.
 RoamAlert also came in an implantable version.
 Verichip Corp, now known as Veriteq, had pulled all references to their VeriPay product, presumably due to its association with the Mark of the Beast.